alexfernandez/alexfernandez.github.io/2017/origins-language.md

 an entity from one of 12 possible categories out there, at any given time.

-There must have been a definite advantage for hominins that can combine simple meanings into one coherent whole, as compared with those that could only emit separate sounds.
+It is easy to defend a definite advantage for hominins that can combine simple meanings into one coherent whole, as compared with those that could only emit separate sounds.
 Group coordination become possible without having to see each other.
 Still, it is hard to see how a language of this kind could work.